basiliscos/cpp-rotor/docs/Patterns.md

 };
 ~~~

-However here is a problem: the message delivery order is not guaranteed, it migth
+However here is a problem: the message delivery order is source-actor sequenced,
-happen `actor_b` started be before `actor_a`, and the message with payload will be
+it migth happen `actor_b` started be before `actor_a`, and the message with payload
-lost.
+will be lost.

 The following trick is possible: